McKay correspondence over non algebraically closed fields: Introduction

 \section{Introduction}

-Let $G$ be a finite group operating on a smooth variety $M$ over $\C$, e.g. $M=\A^n_\C$ and a linear operation of a finite subgroup $G\subset\SL(n,\C)$.
-Usually the quotient $M/G$ is singular and one considers resolutions of singularities $Y\to M/G$ with some minimality condition.
-A method to construct resolutions of quotient singularities is the $G$-Hilbert scheme $\GHilb M$ \cite{ItNm96}, \cite{ItNm99}, \cite{Nm01}.
+Let $G$ be a finite group operating on a smooth variety $M$ over $\C$, e.g.~$M=\A^n_\C$ and a linear operation of a finite subgroup $G\subset\SL(n,\C)$.
+Usually the quotient $M/G$ is singular and one considers resolutions of singularities $Y\to M/G$ with some minimality property.
+A method to construct resolutions of quotient singularities is the $G$-Hilbert scheme $\GHilb M$ introduced in \cite{ItNm96}, \cite{ItNm99}.
 Under some conditions the $G$-Hilbert scheme is irreducible, nonsingular and $\GHilb M\to M/G$ a crepant resolution \cite{BKR01}.
-In particular, this applies to the operation of finite subgroups $G\subset\SL(n,\C)$ on $\A^n_\C$ for $n\leq 3$, for $G\subset\SL(2,\C)$ there are also other methods to show that the $G$-Hilbert scheme is the minimal resolution, see \cite{ItNm96}, \cite{ItNm99}, \cite{Is02}, in this case smoothness of $\GHilb\A^2_\C$ already follows from smoothness of the Hilbert scheme $\Hilb^{|G|}\A^2_\C$.\msk
+In particular, this applies to the operation of finite subgroups $G\subset\SL(n,\C)$ on $\A^n_\C$ for $n\leq 3$.
+For $G\subset\SL(2,\C)$ there are also other methods to show that the $G$-Hilbert scheme is the minimal resolution, see \cite{ItNm96}, \cite{ItNm99}.

 The McKay correspondence in general describes the resolution $Y$ in terms of the representation theory of the group $G$, see \cite{Re97}, \cite{Re99} for expositions of this subject.
 Part of the correspondence for $G\subset\SL(2,\C)$ is a bijection between irreducible components of the exceptional divisor $E$ and isomorphism classes of nontrivial irreducible representations of the group $G$ and moreover an isomorphism of graphs between the intersection graph of components of $E$ and the representation graph of $G$, both being graphs of ADE type.
-This was the observation of McKay \cite{McK80}.\msk
+This was the observation of McKay \cite{McK80}.